The Confetti Tour: Critical reception

 Audience members reportedly cried when the trio sang the ballad "Secret Love Song"; Thirlwall said: "We are so unbelievably grateful and we'd like to give a special shout out to our LGBTQ+ community."
 The singer became emotional when talking that they hope they have given a safe space to the community – sentiments echoed by the crowd who raised sheets of paper which read: "Thank you for being our safe space".
-Little Mix manage to make the audience feel like more than just fans, they make you feel like you're an honorary member of the band.
 As the show came to a close, Jade said: "Honestly, we're so, so grateful and we can't believe it's been over a decade of Little Mix and we've stood the test of time thanks to you."
 Proving that all good things must come to an end, the band bowed out with Sweet Melody, with the crowd united in joy and tears.
 They promise that Little Mix is forever and I, and thousands of others, will surely be counting down the days until they return.

 Graham Clark from The Yorkshire Times commented "Following the announcement that the group would be taking a break, the concert at the Leeds Arena was destined to be a celebration of their past rather than a fond farewell.
 With the catalogue of hits they have there was never any doubt that the evening would be anything other than joyful and uplifting".
 He added: "As another small suspended stage slowly transported them over the audience the vocals on "No More Sad Songs" were heartfelt and touching.
 The final notes on the song always give me goosebumps and tonight was no exception.
 If this tour was to be their last performance for the time being then pop music has lost one of its best girl groups leading the gates wide open to fill what will be a huge and duller empty space".